Skip to main content

 Notes

-The complete eVOA eligible list is maintained at tp.consular.go.th.
-Nationality eligibility can change.
-Always check before applying.
+Thailand's 2024 exemption expansion moved many former eVOA nationalities (India, China, Taiwan, Saudi Arabia, Kazakhstan and others) to full visa exemption, so the Visa-on-Arrival list is now small and shrinking.
+The current list is maintained at tp.consular.go.th — always check before applying.
 This table covers the most common nationalities in Dubai — it is not the complete global list.

 If your nationality is not listed above and you are unsure which category you fall into, contact OraVisa for a free eligibility check.
 We confirm your entry route — exemption, eVOA, or tourist visa — within minutes, saving you the risk of arriving in Thailand without the correct documentation.